Barcelona: Fashion

 The traditional importance of textiles is reflected in Barcelona's drive to become a major fashion centre.
 There have been many attempts to launch Barcelona as a fashion capital, notably Gaudi Home.

-Beginning in the summer of 2000, the city hosted the Bread & Butter urban fashion fair until 2009, when its organisers announced that it would be returning to Berlin.
+Beginning in the summer of 2000, the city hosted the Bread & Butter urban fashion fair until 2009, when its organizers announced that it would be returning to Berlin.
 This was a hard blow for the city as the fair brought €100 m to the city in just three days.

 From 2009, The Brandery, an urban fashion show, was held in Barcelona twice a year until 2012.
 According to the Global Language Monitor's annual ranking of the world's top fifty fashion capitals Barcelona was named as the seventh most important fashion capital of the world right after Milan and before Berlin in 2015.

+Technology

+Several technology companies have offices in Barcelona, most of them in the El Poblenou neighborhood.
+Examples of technology companies based in Barcelona: Factorial (software company), Glovo, TravelPerk, Wallapop, EDreams.

+Technology companies not based in Barcelona but having an office in the city include Oracle Corporation, Amazon (company), King (company), Dynatrace, Clarivate, Ocado, Sage Group, Smallpdf, Proton Mail, Hewlett-Packard, Personio, Semrush.

+Barcelona was ranked as the number 1 startup hub in Southern Europe, and as the 33rd best city in the Global Started Ecosystem published by Startupblink.

+The Barcelona Supercomputing Center is located in Barcelona and hosts the MareNostrum supercomputer.

 Government and administrative divisions

 As the capital of the autonomous community of Catalonia, Barcelona is the seat of the Catalan government, known as the Generalitat de Catalunya; of particular note are the executive branch, the parliament, and the High Court of Justice of Catalonia.
 The city is also the capital of the Province of Barcelona and the Barcelonès comarca (district).

 Barcelona is governed by a city council formed by 41 city councillors, elected for a four-year term by universal suffrage.
 As one of the two biggest cities in Spain, Barcelona is subject to a special law articulated through the Carta Municipal (Municipal Law).
 A first version of this law was passed in 1960 and amended later, but the current version was approved in March 2006.
-According to this law, Barcelona's city council is organised in two levels: a political one, with elected city councillors, and one executive, which administrates the programs and executes the decisions taken on the political level.
+According to this law, Barcelona's city council is organized in two levels: a political one, with elected city councillors, and one executive, which administers the programs and executes the decisions taken on the political level.
 This law also gives the local government a special relationship with the central government and it also gives the mayor wider prerogatives by the means of municipal executive commissions.
 It expands the powers of the city council in areas like telecommunications, city traffic, road safety and public safety.
 It also gives a special economic regime to the city's treasury and it gives the council a veto in matters that will be decided by the central government, but that will need a favourable report from the council.